whitewoodcity/xbrowser/documentation.md

 ## <a name="class"></a>Class

 XBrowser also supports compiled code in bytecode format.
-Using class element and its url, name and method attributes to define a remove function.
+Using class element and its url, name and method attributes to define a remote function.

 ```xml
 <xmlv>